luramarchanjo/poc-aws-lambda/README.md

 #### [lambda-mail-sender](https://github.com/larchanjo/poc-aws-lambda/tree/master/lambda-mail-sender)

-This is a lambda that has the capability to receive a SQSEvent and send an email using the SES.
+This is a lambda that has the capability to receive a SQS message and send an email using the SES.

 # Be Happy